 Isom Advisors, A Division of Urban Futures, Inc., Walnut Creek, California, is acting as the District's financial advisor (the "Financial Advisor") in connection with the Certificates.
 The Financial Advisor is a registered "Municipal Advisor" with the Securities Exchange Commission and the Municipal Securities Rulemaking Board.
 The Financial Advisor is not obligated to undertake, and has not undertaken to make, an independent verification or to assume responsibility for the accuracy, completeness or fairness of the information contained in this Official Statement.
-The fees of the Financial Advisor with respect to the Certificates are contingent upon their sale and delivery.
-The Financial Advisor is an independent advisory firm and is not engaged in the business of underwriting, trading or distributing municipal or other public securities.
+The fees of the Financial Advisor is an independent advisory firm and is not engaged in the business of underwriting, trading or distributing municipal or other public securities.